bureau-of-examples/tasklist/readme.md

 <em>watchify</em> can be used to automatically run browserify when the module (or ) changes:
 <code>watchify ./src/js/app.js -o src/js/app.bundle.js --debug -v</code>

+To enable live reload, use <code>grunt serve</code> and access localhost:9001.